 As I walked into the Dubai airport, my first impression was Las Vegas-meets-Donald Trump.
-Extravagant, lavish, and very grand.
+Extravagant, lavish, and very over the top.
 I loved it immediately.

 Out of respect to the Muslim culture, my mom and I both made the decision to wear a headscarf out in public while in Dubai.
 Although there are plenty of women who do not cover their shoulders and head, we felt more comfortable by showing their culture respect.
 It was just a personal decision on our part.
 Which is why when my mom told me to look for her as someone in all black, it wasn’t helpful at all because lots of women were dressed in all black.
 Nevertheless, I found her soon after her flight landed and we went to our hotel.

 The hotel that we stayed in, the Carlton Palace was a five-star hotel located on the outskirts of Dubai.
 It was absolutely beautiful and so luxurious for a fairly cheap price.
 Maybe I have just slept in too many night trains but this hotel was a phenomenal change from my usual sleeping places.